run-ai/docs/docs/admin/runai-setup/authentication/sso.md

     	1. For `From computer`, press the `Metadata XML file` field, then select your file for upload.
     	2. For `From URL`, in the `Metadata XML Url` field, enter the URL to the XML Metadata file.

-    2. Copy the `Redirect URL` and `Entity ID` for use with your identity provider if required.
+    2. Copy the `Redirect URL` and `Entity ID` and use them in your identity provider.
     3. In the `User attributes` field enter the attribute and the value in the identity provider. (optional)
     4. When complete, press `Save`.
     5. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.